 With Gosling’s Black Seal Rum dictating the direction, I wanted to use produce I knew most would have access too.
 Fresh Lime and Pineapple is a given and easily available in most grocers.
 Now what I will say is, make sure to pick up the canned or non-concentrated pineapple juice.
-I find there’s a huge difference in taste, and it’s definitely worth seeking out (again, this is another fairly easy product to find as well).
+I find there’s a huge difference in taste, and it’s definitely worth seeking out.

 Next we have the Angostura Bitters, which if you’re going to have ANY bitters on your bar, you have to include this.
 It’s so common in recipes, that I typically find Angostura Bitters is most major grocery stores.
-Just keep an eye out for the section that has the specialty canned juices, ginger beer, malt beer and that weird neon green lime cordial (don’t pick up that, please God, don’t go there).
+Just keep an eye out for the section with the specialty juices and cans.
+Think of the section with specialty canned juices, ginger beer, malt beer and that weird neon green lime cordial.

 Lastly, we always need a sugar to help balance out the cocktail, and I promise you it’s as easy as simple syrup.
 Well, technically it is simple syrup, but I’ve used Brown Sugar instead of Granulated Sugar.
 Don’t know how Simple Syrup is made (don’t laugh my novice bartenders, a lot of people don’t know!)?
 All you have to do is combine equal parts Granulated Sugar with Boiled Water.
-Some will do this over the stove and let it simmer, some use 2 parts sugar to 1 part water, but I find the 1:1 ratio easy to work with, and to simply stir and not having to use a saucepan is a win in my books.
+Some will do this over the stove and let it simmer.
+Some use 2 parts sugar to 1 part water, but I find the 1:1 ratio easy to work with.
+Plus you just have to simply stir and not having to use a saucepan is a win in my books.

 Now there’s one more component to this cocktail that’s an essential.
 The addition of blended rum.
-It’s somewhat similar to adding a dash of whiskey to a cocktail to create a bit more mouthfeel, body and complexity.
-It goes a long way, and I went with Chairman’s Blended Rum from Saint Lucia because I knew it had the weight to help bring this cocktail to life.
+It’s somewhat similar to adding a dash of whiskey to a cocktail to create more mouthfeel, body and complexity.
+It goes a long way, and I went with Chairman’s Blended Rum from Saint Lucia here.
+IT has a weight to it that really helps bring this cocktail to life.
 You don’t need much, and you likely have a nice aged rum that has what you’re looking for.
 Barbados, such as Mount Gay, Real McCoy or Four Square are great options in case you can’t find Chairman’s in your liquor store.
-I’d avoid mixing with a Spanish or Jamaican Style rum as their unique style will DRASTICALLY change the cocktail.
+I’d avoid mixing with a Spanish or Jamaican Style rum, as their unique style will DRASTICALLY change this Pineapple Rum cocktail.